 >> Jesus is our Great High Priest

-the sacrifice.
-When He sacrificed His flesh on the cross, even then He was not
+the sacrifice by living without sin, and then He sacrificed His flesh on the cross,

 Priest, beginning when He presented Himself to His heavenly Father as a man

-who once walked the earth in a sinful body yet without committing a single
+who once walked the earth, yet without

 Father.
-The purpose of the sacrifice was to make it possible for
+The purpose of the sacrifice was to make it possible for Him to intercede for the people, meaning

 (133f) Temple